List of Star Trek tie-in fiction

 List of original audiobooks, gamebooks, parodies, photo comics, and picture books based on Star Trek and its spin-offs, as well as fictional references, manuals, and biographies written from an in-universe perspective, and other tie-in fiction works.

 Tie-in fiction works have been published by Simon & Schuster, Titan Books, and by souvenir book publisher Insight Editions.
 Other publishers include Random House, St. Martin's Press, Running Press, and Cedar Mill.

-Random House (1975–present)
+Random House (1975–2022)

 Penguin Random House and its imprints, such as Ballantine, Bantam, have published tie-in works based on Star Trek since 1975.
 Random House also distributes titles published by DK and Titan to the U.S., as well as select titles from smaller publishers.
 Hero Collector, an imprint of Eagle Moss, is also distributed to booksellers by Random House.

 Star Fleet manuals (1975–1977)

 The Star Fleet manuals were fan-produced, self-published works, later reprinted by Ballantine Books.
 The self-published editions did not include any uses of the Star Trek name.
 Joseph's Technical Manual served as the basis for the Star Fleet Universe series of games published by Task Force.